BhanuPrakash87/ExpolatoryData-Analysis-of-Electric-Vehicle-Population/README.md

 ## EDA Analysis On Electric Vehicle Population

-The goal of this project is to analyse and visualise the Electric Vehicle Population dataset from Kaggle using Python (Matplotlib, seaborn and plotly).
+The goal of this project is to analyse and visualise the Electric Vehicle Population dataset from (https://data.gov/) using Python (Matplotlib, seaborn and plotly).

 The project involves the following steps: